rubankumard/Workshop-on-ROS/catkin_1.md

 ```
 ls
 ```
-* See that the mitra_ws directory has build, devel directories.
+* See that the dexbot_ws directory has build, devel directories.

 ### Step 3:
 * Make the workspace visible to ROS.
 Source the setup file in the devel directory.